Skip to contents

 The Model Libraries

-• cens.SL.library: The library used to estimate the censoring mechanism over time.
+• cens.library: The library used to estimate the censoring mechanism over time.
 SuperSurv uses these predictions to calculate Inverse Probability of Censoring Weights (IPCW).
 You can use the exact same library as your event models, or a simpler one.

 The Meta-Learner & Tuning